| ⇦ |

 Important MCQs Based on Medical Entrance Examinations To Improve Your NEET Score

-- Which of the following microorganism is the smallest living cell without cell
+- Which one of the following scientists name is correctly matched with the theory

 Question Type: Memory (964)